 6. T-SHIRT UNDERWEAR.
 This method is for girls especially.
 It’s unique, personal and you can’t buy them from anywhere.
 If you have an old t-shirt that holds a printed design that you just don’t want to give or throw away, that’s the great solution to make the design new again!
 Turn the printed part from your t-shirt into underwear.
 I hope you have the patience to try this, because the result looks great: http://belleandburger.blogspot.com/2009/06/panty-tutorial-how-to-make-your-own.html.
 If you are not so good at sewing, there are actually specialized people to do this for you: http://solojones.com/salvaged.aspx

-7. T-SHIRT WALL ART.– This is a great way to expose the t-shirts you own that have a cute and attractive design.
+7. T-SHIRT WALL ART.
+This is a great way to expose the t-shirts that you own and have a cute and attractive design.
 You can actually frame the t-shirt or decorate some small furniture with it.
 The result is more effective than you may think.
-This method is perfect for decorating a child room with his small t-shirts printed with his childhood heroes.
+This method is perfect for decorating a child’s room with small t-shirts printed with his childhood heroes.
 But anybody can do this, it’s unusual, so easy and so inexpensive.
 Here is a short explanation on how to make t-shirt wall art http://craft.dow.com/proj/11259.htm

 8. T-SHIRT RAG-RUG.
 Now, this is a more difficult method for those of you who are not so skilled at making a rag-rug.
 If you are interested, the Internet offers lots of tutorials and you will learn very quickly if you really want to.
 Here are 2 tutorials for this: http://vintagechica.typepad.com/the_life_and_times_of_thi/2006/10/rag_rug_tutoria.html